-Harassment is one of the larger litigated areas in employment law.
+Harassment and hostile work environment are one of the larger litigated areas in employment law.

-In an harassment case, the employer is automatically liable for harassment by a supervisor that results in a negative employment action such as termination, failure to promote or hire, and loss of wages.
-If the supervisor’s harassment results in a hostile work environment, the employer can avoid liability only if it can prove that: 1) it reasonably tried to prevent and promptly correct the harassing behavior; and 2) the employee unreasonably failed to take advantage of any preventive or corrective opportunities provided by the employer.
+An employer may defend itself from a hostile work environment claim if it can prove that (1) it reasonably tried to prevent and promptly correct the harassing behavior; (2) the employee unreasonably failed to take advantage of any preventive or corrective opportunities provided by the employer.

-Depending on the type of claim, claims must be filed with the TWC within 180 days after the adverse action or the EEOC within 300 days of the adverse action.
+Depending on the type of claim, claims must be filed with the TWC within 180 days after the adverse employment action or the EEOC within 300 days of the adverse employment action.

 Before a lawsuit is filed, you must exhaust all administrative remedies and complete the process through either TWC or EEOC.

 The investigation process can last up to 18 months or longer because of the current backlog of cases.
 However, you may request your right to file a private lawsuit after your administrative claim has been pending for 180 days.

 Hiring an employment attorney is crucial to ensure your rights are protected and to navigate complex employment laws, resolving issues such as wrongful termination, workplace discrimination, or contract disputes with expertise and legal guidance.